jpriebe/rabbithole/README.md

 Our team has spent countless hours dissecting the DOM to try to track down offending ads.
 This is tedious work, especially when an ad call gets bounced from network to network, creating an extremely complex DOM of nested IFRAMEs.

-*rabbithole* is designed to stremaline this process.
+*rabbithole* is designed to streamline this process.
 Using a CSS selector provided by you, it identifies the top-level DOM elements for your ad units.
 It then recursively descends those elements, building a simpler object model for you to analyze.

 * simplifies the identification and interpretation of the ad-related portion of the DOM
 * "compresses" the tree by skipping past DOM elements that aren't really important and only tracking select properties